insurance for emergency medical centers

 The Emergency Medical Center encompasses the entire spectrum of emergency medical services for which a facility is responsible.
 It provides emergency care to any patient 24 hours a day, seven days a week.
 Emergency care includes initial assessment, emergency medical treatment and transport of patients to specialty centers or hospitals where more advanced treatment may be available.
 The Emergency Medical Center may provide temporary housing if necessary.

 Emergency Medical Centers require special insurance to cover a wide variety of patients and services.
 They also require a doctor on staff at all times to oversee the medical aspects of the facility.
 The doctor is usually on call for 24 hours a day, seven days a week.
 Because Emergency Medical Centers are necessarily located in heavily populated areas, most have registered nurses on duty at all times as well as paramedics and other medical personnel.

-Emergency Medical Centers can face malpractice suits from patients who were not properly attended to.
+Emergency Medical Centers need general liability insurance, as they can face malpractice suits from patients who were not properly attended to.
 In one case, a patient arrived at an Emergency Medical Center after a physician refused to administer drugs that had been prescribed for him by his family physician.
 The drug was used to control the patient’s paranoid schizophrenia.
 The Emergency Medical Center personnel refused to administer the drug because they believed it would be inappropriate.
 When the drug was discontinued, violent behavior started again and he was subsequently found dead of a heroin overdose two days later.
-To protect against this, the Emergency Medical Center had a policy of not administering drugs to any patient unless the patient’s physician specifically instructed it.
+In some cases, individual medical professionals may also be sued and so all medical professionals employed by the center should be covered by professional liability insurance.